Member Fee: £90 Non Member Fee: £115

 - Describe the breadth of definitions of SDM (part 1)

-- Apply the techniques to one’s own communication teaching
+- Apply this knowledge to one’s own (proposed) SDM project

 Language: The course will be held in English and we will try to accommodate participants for whom English is not their first language.

 As preparation for part 1 of the course, participants will be sent a synopsis of the theory and 2-3 papers on SDM.
-No additional preparation is required for the teaching workshop.
+No additional preparation is required for the research course.

 University College Copenhagen, Denmark

 Annegrethe Nielsen, Ph.D, is a senior lecturer at the nursing department at University College Copenhagen.
 She has been teaching communication skills to students and professionals of a variety of healthcare professions for more than 20 years and is a member of the teaching committee of EACH.
 She is especially interested in the skills of shared decision making and how to teach and implement the skills in professional practice.

 Senior lecturer and lead for the clinical communication programme at Manchester Medical School, University of Manchester, UK.
 She has undertaken research in Shared Decision Making and doctor patient communication.
 Currently she trains educators and teaches communication skills in medical education.